See LNER class J94 for details.

 - Robert Stephenson & Hawthorn – Works No 7298

-The locomotive operated on the Bodmin & Wenford Railway for a number of years until it was sold to the Strathspy Railway (SR) in March 2006.
+It then moved to the Bodmin & Wenford Railway in February 1987 where it was returned to steam.
+It remained there until it was sold to the Strathspy Railway (SR) in March 2006.
 It had initial trials on the SR but at the start of the season a problem with the firebox was identified and it did not enter service but instead went into store.

 It ran on the East Lancs Railway in 2015 before going to the Nene Valley Railway (NVR) in November of that year.
 Whilst at the NVR it was fitted with air braking equipment.